vivekvardhan2810/Cross-Road-Game/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Contact Information
-For questions or feedback, you can reach out to the maintainers at [email@example.com](mailto:email@example.com).

 ## Acknowledgments
 - Thanks to all contributors who have helped improve this project.